 Different Treatment Approaches

-Stroke Awareness Month For patients with cognitive deficits, it’s important to incorporate more dual tasking with cognitive tasks.
+For patients with cognitive deficits, it’s important to incorporate more dual tasking with cognitive tasks.
 Annoushka says, “For example, I would do a picnic scenario where the patient has to list the items they would bring to a picnic in alphabetical order.
 They have to keep walking even while they are thinking of the items they are going to bring.
 You have to be able to walk and talk all the time, so this scenario forces them to walk while thinking.”

 She says obstacle courses are a great way for patients to have blocked and random practice that require planning as well.
 Having a patient complete an obstacle course that keeps changing with different and unique obstacles makes them focus on reading the situation they are experiencing and plan before taking their next step.

 The team at Spooner Physical Therapy is prepared to help you or a loved one every step of the way on the journey to recovery.
 It’s never too late to start physical therapy!
-Our physical therapists and occupational therapists will ensure your treatment approach is multifaceted to meet your goals and get you moving betterfeeling better, and back to doing the things you love.
+Our physical therapists and occupational therapists will ensure your treatment approach is multifaceted to meet your goals and get you moving better, feeling better, and back to doing the things you love.

-Click here to schedule an appointment at one of our locations across the Valley!
+Schedule an appointment at one of our locations across the Valley!